 - Firstly read the transcripts of previous year toppers to get a feel of what comprises a well-written essay.

-- A separate notebook for an essay should be prepared where fodder collected from the above-mentioned sources should be written in point format.
+- A separate notebook for essay should be prepared where fodder collected from the above mentioned sources should be written in point format.

 - An aspirant should prepare material on all the general topics that have been asked in the exam previously.
 This should include quotations, facts/ figures, anecdotes, sayings, case studies, government schemes.

-- The next step is to write essays.
-Pick up the previous year's papers and practice them at home in exam conditions.
-Self-evaluate and get feedback from mentors, peers, and teachers.
+- Next step is to write essays.
+Pick up the previous year papers and practice them at home in exam conditions.
+Self-evaluate and get a feedback from mentors, peers and teachers.

 How to approach an essay?

-- Aspirants should have a clear-cut plan ready for attempting the essay paper.
+- Aspirant should have clear cut plan ready for attempting the essay paper.
 It should be clear in his mind before entering the examination hall how he is going to manage the time.
-The answers to the following questions should be ready beforehand.
+The answers to following questions should be ready beforehand.

-- How much time will be devoted to choosing the topic?
+- How much time will be devoted in choosing the topic?

-- How much time will be devoted to interpreting the topic?
+- How much time will be devoted in interpreting the topic?

-- How much time will be devoted to making a rough skeleton of the essay?
+- How much time will be devoted in making a rough skeleton of the essay?

-- How much time will be devoted to attempting the essay?
+- How much time will be devoted in attempting the essay?

-- How much time will be devoted to revising and underlining the keywords?
+- How much time will be devoted in revising and underlining the keywords?

-- Aspirants should always keep a buffer of 10 minutes in order to meet any exigency.
+- Aspirant should always keep a buffer of 10 minutes in order to meet any exigency.

 Eg: Topic Selection: 5 minutes, Brainstorming: 10-15 minutes, writing: 1 hour, revision: 5 minutes.

-- The first thing is choosing the right topic from each section.
+- First thing is choosing the right topic from each section.
 This will depend upon the aspirant’s holistic understanding of the topic.
 Do not get swayed by the fact that since it is an easy topic I won’t choose it.
-I will choose an unconventional topic just to impress the examiner.
-This is the wrong way of thinking.
+I will choose unconventional topic just to impress the examiner.
+This is wrong way of thinking.

 - Next thing is to interpret the topic.
 One should understand the theme of the topic.
 THE MOST IMPORTANT THING ABOUT ESSAY WRITING IS PROPER UNDERSTANDING OF THE TOPIC AND “WRITING ON THAT TOPIC”.
-DOING THIS MUCH ENSURES THAT ONE WILL NOT GET BELOW-AVERAGE MARKS.
+DOING THIS MUCH ENSURES THAT ONE WILL NOT GET BELOW ANERAGE MARKS.

-- Brainstorm and prepare the skeleton of the topic:
+- Brainstorm and prepare skeleton of the topic:

-- Introduction: this can be a fictitious story, real-life anecdote, quote, a paragraph on what is going to be covered in the essay.
+- Introduction: can be a fictitious story, real life anecdote, quote, a paragraph on what all is going be covered in the essay.

 - Themes/ dimensions to be covered eg: SPECLIH, temporal, sectoral, walks of life, problem and solution format.